 Skip to Content

-7 Pin Trailer Plug: What You Need to Know to Tow
+The 7-Pin Trailer Plug: What You Need to Know to Tow Safely!

 What Is a 7-Pin Trailer Plug?

-When you’re towing any type of trailer, it’s imperative that your trailer is capable of signaling to drivers behind you what your operating intentions are.
-So, when you’re about to make a turn or when you’re backing up or braking, your trailer needs to indicate these intentions and actions for other drivers to be able to anticipate.
+When towing any type of trailer, it’s crucial that your trailer can signal to any drivers behind you what your operating intentions are.
+So, when you’re about to make a turn, back up, or brake, your trailer needs to indicate these intentions and actions for other drivers to be able to anticipate.
 In order to do that, there must be power to the trailer.

 What Does a 7-Pin Trailer Plug Do?